Garmin HRM 600 Review: The Chest Strap Garmin Power Users Were Waiting For

 What I Like

-• Real-time heart rate and HRV transmission to compatible Garmin devices and apps.
+• Real-time heart rate and HRV data for compatible Garmin devices and apps.

-• ANT+ plus Bluetooth Low Energy gives broad device compatibility.
+• ANT+ and Bluetooth Low Energy support broad compatibility.

 What Could Be Better

-• The Garmin proprietary charging connector is another cable to manage.
+• The proprietary charging connector is one more cable to manage.

-• Chest straps require fit, moisture, and maintenance discipline to perform their best.
+• Chest straps require moisture, fit, and cleaning discipline to perform well.

-• Non-Garmin users will not get the full value of Step Speed Loss and Garmin-specific analytics.
+• Non-Garmin users will not get full value from Garmin-specific metrics.

 Garmin HRM 600 Specs